saberland/saber/README.md

 Then run `npm run dev` or `yarn dev` in the created project and you're done!

-Check out the [website](https://saber.land) for more details or try the online CodeSandbox example:
+Dive into the [docs](https://saber.land) for more details or try the online CodeSandbox example:

 [![Edit saber-sandbox](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/egoist/saber-codesandbox/tree/master/?fontsize=14&module=%2Fpages%2Findex.md)